binyamin2/-.NET-6.0-Application-Store-Management/README.md

-# Developed by Binyamin Shapira and Oz Asban

 # Store Management Application

 This project is a store management application developed as part of a study project using the NET platform.
 The main focus of the project was on object-oriented programming and building a fully functional application for store management, as well as designing and building a UI in WPF.